 Since the release of her first, career-defining solo album Little Earthquakes, Tori Amos has been one of the music industry’s most enduring and ingenious artists.
 From her unnerving depiction of sexual assault in Me and a Gun to her post-9/11 album Scarlet’s Walk to her latest album Native Invader, her work has never shied away from intermingling the personal with the political.

-Now, fifteen years since the release of her bestselling memoir, Tori Amos revisits 18 of her most enduring songs, including Cornflake Girl, Jackie’s Strength, Silent All These Years and Taxi Ride.
-In her conversation based on her book Resistance she will examine what was happening in her life when she wrote the lyrics that connected with millions of fans, and looks at them through the lens of the political and social landscape of 2020; how they stand as words of activism, words of resistance.
+Now, fifteen years since the release of her bestselling memoir, Tori Amos revisits 18 of her most enduring songs, including ‘Cornflake Girl’, ‘Jackie’s Strength’, ‘Silent All These Years’ and ‘Taxi Ride’.
+In this conversation with journalist Erica Wagner, based on her new book Resistance, she will examine what was happening in her life when she wrote the lyrics that connected with millions of fans, and looks at them through the lens of the political and social landscape of 2020; how they stand as words of activism, words of resistance.

 This conversation will teach us all how to engage with intention in this tumultuous global climate and will speak directly to supporters of #MeToo and #TimesUp, as well as young people fighting for their rights and visibility in the world.
 For anyone determined to steer the world back in the right direction this free live-stream is an unmissable event.

 In response to the global pandemic, How To Academy is curating a not-for-profit programme of live-streamed talks and conversations bringing you advice, insight and entertainment.
 Tickets are offered on a Pay What You Can basis, including a Free option for those who cannot afford more at this difficult time.
 Thank you for your help sustaining How To Academy through the crisis — and for enabling us to share new thinking from across the globe at a time when it has never been more important.